 Start in the north or the south?

-Getting Your Visa for Vietnam
+Get a Visa for Vietnam

 Before arriving at one of Vietnam's three major international airports, you'll need to have your tourist visa already taken care of or risk being denied entry.
-Fortunately, Vietnam's new E-Visa system will eliminate a lot of the former hassle.

 Your three choices for getting a visa for Vietnam:

 - E-Visa for Vietnam: On February 1, 2017, Vietnam implemented an E-Visa system.
-Travelers will be able to upload a scan of their passport, pay the US $25 fee online, then three business days later receive an E-Visa via email.
+Travelers will be able to upload a scan of their passport, pay the fee online, then three business days later receive an E-Visa via email.
 The E-Visa is swapped upon arrival for a passport stamp granting entry.

 Note: There are a lot of fake E-Visa for Vietnam websites.
 In fact, the real site barely makes the results in search engines!
 These middlemen sites simply want a fee for submitting your information to the real Vietnam E-Visa site.